xmtp/proto/README.md

-This is the authoritative source of information about the XTMP protocol itself.
+This is the authoritative source of information about the XMTP protocol itself.
 It contains

 * an overview of the protocol [PROTOCOL.md](https://github.com/xmtp/proto/blob/main/PROTOCOL.md)
 * the protobuf definitions of all the elements of the protocol [/proto](https://github.com/xmtp/proto/blob/main/proto)